Agency Partners

 Top 5 cities in Bosnia and Herzegovina to hire Software Engineers

-In Bosnia and Herzegovina, the distribution of Software Engineer job openings reveals a significant concentration in Sarajevo, which accounts for 71% of the total opportunities.
-Following Sarajevo, Banja Luka emerges as the second-largest city, comprising 16% of the job market.
-The capital, Sarajevo, clearly dominates the hiring landscape, indicating a focused talent pool for recruitment strategies in the tech sector.
+In Bosnia and Herzegovina, the distribution of Software Engineer job openings reveals a significant concentration in the capital, Sarajevo, which hosts 67% of the total job opportunities.
+Following Sarajevo, Banja Luka represents 15% of the job market, while Tuzla accounts for 8%.
+The emphasis on Sarajevo underscores its pivotal role in the software job market in Bosnia and Herzegovina.

 Most sought after technologies in Bosnia and Herzegovina for Software